dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.4.3 contains minor iprovements on version 2.4.2.
-Upgrade at your convenience.
+Version 2.4.4 contains improvements necessary for the latest version of the CoinPayments adapter.
+You must upgrade if you need to install the latest CoinPayments adapter.

 == Donating ==